 - With employees' consent, Pennsylvania law allows employers to make various deductions from employees' pay.
 See Permitted and Prohibited Wage Deductions.

-- Employers must provide each employee with a pay statement with every payment of wages which must include specific information.
+- Employers must provide each employee with a pay statement for every wage payment including specific information.
 See Pay Statement Requirements.